 Core water balance functions

-Potential evapotranspiration
+Potential evapotranspiration (PET)

 2.1 Hamon PET

 Potential evapotranspiration, PET, is the maximum amount of water that can be lost from soil through combined evaporation and transpiration, assuming no shortage of soil water.
 It provides an upper bound on non-irrigated actual evapotranspiration and is used as a baseline reference for calculating irrigated evapotranspiration.